gather-ai/gather-ai.github.io/_posts/2022-09-25-domain-generalization-part-3.md

 {: .notice--info}

 ## 1. Inter-domain Data Augmentation
 **Mixing data augmentation** is an emerging type of augmentation method that has shown superior in recent years.
 The methods of this type do a [convex combination](https://en.wikipedia.org/wiki/Convex_combination) (mix) on two data instances at the input or feature level, hence generating a new instance for training ML models.
 Differing from conventional data augmentation such as crop, scale, or cut out which preserves the context of the original instance, mixing augmentation creates instances with new contexts, in other words, new domains, this is extremely suitable for solving the DG problem.
 Because these methods perfectly fit into mini-batch training, we have two ways to select data instances for doing the mixing, without domain labels (random shuffle mixing) and with domain labels (inter-domain mixing).
 Figure 1 illustrates these selection strategies.
-Let’s dive into Mixup and MixStyle, the two most popular and effective augmentation methods for DG.
+Let's dive into Mixup and MixStyle, the two most popular and effective augmentation methods for DG.
 {: style="text-align: justify;"}

 <figure class="align-center">